kemalKoray/stock-exchange/README.md

 ### How To Start The Application

+All tables will be created and initial values will be inserted when the application starts

 The application is containerized and can be executed via docker-compose.
 Docker must be installed beforehand.
 The following two commands are enough to start the application.

 ```